 The salesman showed me a special “Tax Depreciation Comparison” pamphlet (photo) that just “flies off our shelves” to highlight how much a $61,000 Range Rover Sport in 2011 (was cheaper back then) could be depreciated vs. a $61,000 luxury car which is not over 6,000 pounds.

-As you can see from the picture, 95% of the Range Rover Sport can be depreciated over four years if 100% used for business vs. only 34% for a similarly priced car.
+As you can see from the picture, 95% of the Range Rover Sport could be depreciated over four years if 100% used for business vs. only 34% for a similarly priced car.
 The reason is based on Section 168(k) and Section 179 of the Internal Revenue Code for vehicles over 6,000 pounds (includes max load).

 Automobile Tax Deduction Rule – Section 179

 Not bad!
-We’ve got a winner here if you’d like to purchase a new SUV.
-The IRS allows employees and self-employed individuals to use a standard mileage rate for expensing vehicles under the 6,000 pound limit, which for 2023 business driving is 65.5 cents per mile.
+We've got a winner here if you'd like to purchase a new SUV.
+The IRS allows employees and self-employed individuals to use a standard mileage rate for expensing vehicles under the 6,000 pound limit, which for 2024 business driving is 67 cents per mile.
 See the IRS page for more details.

 If you can’t or don’t want to deduct based on mileage, you can deduct based on cost of operating the vehicle.
 Costs include tires, maintenance, gas and so forth.
 It’s one or the other.